tqchen/ffi-navigator/README.md

 if you use eglot instead, check out [this PR](https://github.com/tqchen/ffi-navigator/pull/1). eglot does not support multiple servers per language at the moment, the PR above contains a workaround.

+## Adding Support for New FFI Patterns

+The project is modularized into [dialect namespace](python/ffi_navigator/dialect) which is FFI convention(or even project) specific and generic parts.
+You will be able to extend the support by adding a new dialect.